-If the Tribunal decides that the Commissioner’s decision was wrong in law, or that she exercised her discretion wrongly, it can overturn the decision and issue a substitute decision notice.
+If the Tribunal decides that the Commissioner’s decision was wrong in law, or that they exercised their discretion wrongly, it can overturn the decision and issue a substitute decision notice.
 This decision notice has the same legal status as the first one.
 Like the Commissioner, the Tribunal can only consider questions relevant to the Act, not any wider dispute that may arise from the request.

 Appeals may be by oral hearing, where witnesses give evidence in person.
 If the evidence can be presented entirely in writing, the appeal will be decided on the basis of those documents.